 To facilitate its investment strategy of acquiring additional tax-exempt mortgage bonds secured by multifamily apartment properties ("MF Properties"), the Partnership has caused its wholly-owned subsidiaries to acquire 99% limited partner positions in the eight limited partnerships that own the MF Properties.
 The general partners of these partnerships are unaffiliated parties and their 1% ownership interest in these limited partnerships is reflected in the Company's consolidated financial statements as minority interests.
 The Partnership expects to ultimately restructure the property ownership through a sale of the MF Properties and a syndication of the associated low income housing tax credits ("LIHTCs").
 The Partnership expects to provide the tax-exempt mortgage revenue bonds to the new property owners as part of the restructuring.
 Such restructurings will generally be expected to be initiated within 36 months of the initial investment in MF Properties and will often coincide with the expiration of the compliance period relating to LIHTCs previously issued with respect to the MF Property.
 Current credit markets and general economic issues have had a significant negative impact on these types of transactions.
 At this time very few LIHTC syndication and tax-exempt bond financing transactions are being completed.
 Management believes that these types of transactions represent a long-term market opportunity for the Company and provide a significant future bond investment pipeline when the market for LIHTC syndications strengthens.
-Until such a restructuring occurs the operations of the properties owned by the limited partnerships are consolidated with the Partnership will not acquire LIHTCs in connection with these transactions.
+Until such a connection with these transactions.